Types of bowlers in cricket: Other tactics

 Pace bowlers frequently dismiss batsmen through variation and deception.
 A batter who has been "softened up" by a series of bouncers, which pitch nearer the bowler than normal and reach the batsman around head height, or even hit the batsman, may tend to play the next ball on the back foot, and thus be susceptible to a full-length yorker delivery that bounces at his toes.
-Many bowlers also develop a "slower ball"; these are bowled with the same arm action as their normal delivery, but come slower from the hand, usually due to the bowler gripping the ball differently or cocking his wrist at the last moment.
+Many bowlers also develop a seam bowling and "slower ball"; these are bowled with the same arm action as their normal delivery, but come slower from the hand, usually due to the bowler gripping the ball differently or cocking his wrist at the last moment.
 With luck, the batsman will misread the pace, and will have finished his shot before the ball arrives.
 Other common variations include the leg cutter and off cutter, medium pace deliveries bowled with a spinner's wrist action, which can sometimes "turn" just like deliveries from a spinner.
 Steve Waugh is often credited as the bowler who pioneered and popularized the back of the hand slower deliveries and change of pace in order to baffle the batsmen.

 Spin bowlers

-Spin bowlers or spinners impart rotation to the ball to get a batsman out.
+Spin bowlers or spinners impart rotation to the ball to get a batter out.
 The spin on the ball makes its movement hard to predict, particularly when it bounces, hence spin bowlers try to deceive batsmen into making a mistake.
 Speed is not crucial in spin bowling, and spinners tend to bowl in the slow-medium to medium-slow range, around 45-55 mph.
 There are two broad categories of spin bowling: wrist spin and finger spin.

 Wrist spin

 Wrist spinners are bowlers who use their wrists to spin the ball.
 A right-handed wrist spinner is known as a leg spinner and his or her mode of bowling is known as leg break.
 A leg break will move from right to left from the bowler's point of view, or from the leg-side to the off-side for a right-handed batsman.
-Wrist spinners include Shane Warne, of Australia and Imran Tahir, of South Africa.
+Some of the most successful wrist spinners include Shane Warne from Australia, Anil Kumble from India and Rashid Khan from Afghanistan.

 Left-handed wrist spinners, who are much rarer than right-handed wrist-spinners, are called Left-arm unorthodox spin bowlers.
-This form of delivery was often termed a chinaman after an early left-arm finger spinner of Chinese descent, Ellis Achong, who sometimes bowled wrist spinners as a variation while playing for the West Indies.
+This form of delivery was historically often termed a chinaman after an early left-arm finger spinner of Chinese descent, Ellis Achong, who sometimes bowled wrist spinners as a variation while playing for the West Indies.
 This term has fallen out of fashion.
 A ball delivered in this way will spin from the off-side to the leg-side for a right-handed batsman.
-Paul Adams and Tabraiz Shamsi of South Africa are the best-known recent left-arm unorthodox bowlers as is Kuldeep Yadav from India.
+Paul Adams and Tabraiz Shamsi of South Africa, as well as Kuldeep Yadav from India, are the best-known recent left-arm unorthodox bowlers.
 Former Australian one-day all-rounder Brad Hogg is another exponent of left-arm wrist-spin, as were his teammates Simon Katich and Beau Casson.